serverpod/serverpod/packages/serverpod/README.md

     var result = await session.db.query('SELECT * FROM mytable WHERE ...');

 ## Caching
 Accessing the database can sometimes be expensive for complex database queries or if you need to run many different queries for a specific task.
 Serverpod makes it easy to cache frequently requested objects in RAM.
 Any serializable object can be cached.
-If your Serverpod is hosted across multiple servers in a cluster, objects are stored in the Redis cache.
+If your Serverpod is hosted across multiple servers in a cluster, objects can be stored in the distributed cache.
+When reading from the distributed cache, Serverpod will automatically figure out where it is stored.
+This is useful for objects that need to remain the same across servers but still can be cached.

 Caches can be accessed through the `Session` object.
 This is an example of an endpoint method for requesting data about a user: